-Bringing a friend or family member with you may be helpful to provide an extra set of ears so you don't miss any of the details the doctor may explain.
-Consider bringing a notepad, a pen, and a list of all the medications you are currently taking to your doctor's office.
-Also, keep and bring notes of any new or ongoing side effects you're having.
+- Bringing a friend or family member with you to your appointments may be helpful to provide an extra set of ears so you don't miss any of the details the doctor may explain. - Consider bringing a notepad, a pen, and a list of all the medications you are currently taking to your doctor's office. - Keep and bring notes of any new or ongoing side effects you're having.
 This will remind you to mention them to your doctor.

-Every patient has a different journey with follicular or marginal zone lymphoma.
+Every patient with MM has a different journey.
 It's important to be prepared.